 "An Act to Improve Public Records", Chapter 121, Acts of 2016 was signed into law by Governor Charlie Baker with many of the provisions set to take effect on January 1, 2017.
 The New Public Records Law created the position of a Records Access Officer(s)(RAO).
 The RAO's duties consists of coordinating a response to public record requests, assisting individuals seeking public records access, maintaining records of the requests, and preparing guidelines for the process.
-In compliance with the law, the Freetown Board of Selectmen have appointed the Town Clerk, Jacqueline A. Brown as the Master Records Access Officer (MRAO) and in addition, appointed the town department heads as Record Access Clerks.
+In compliance with the law, the Freetown Board of Selectmen have appointed the Assistant Town Clerk, Cheryl Estrella, as the Master Records Access Officer (MRAO) and in addition, appointed the town department heads as Record Access Clerks.

 Please contact the Town Clerk/MRAO with any questions regarding the process at 508-644-2201 ext 2.